Skip to Main Content

 So what’s a prayer square?
 It’s a piece of knitted or crocheted cloth, less than 5 or so inches square that can function as a small version of prayer shawl–made in prayer, with prayer, for prayer (as we say in my congregation’s prayer shawl ministry).
 Placed in a pocket or backpack or purse, the prayer square serves as a reminder: a reminder to pause and prayer and also a reminder that someone has already prayed for you.
 Download the directions for prayer squares here.

-What new idea did you encounter this fall?
+What new idea did you encounter?
 All who read this blog want to know!

 This adapted Throwback Thursday blog by Linda Post Bushkofsky, executive director of Women of the ELCA, first ran in October 2014 as “Fall findings.”
 It’s been one of our most popular blogs.